 It’s worth thinking twice about how manufacturers can make their clothes so cheaply.
 You might benefit with a good price, but at what cost?

 KayCey® Polo Shirts have been designed with school in mind.
 Many schools feature a polo shirt as part of their school uniform, and now your child can attend with a smart new KayCey® Polo Shirt bodysuit.

-With all of the benefits about covering up nappies mentioned earlier, they will be more than happy to go to school with their fancy new KayCey® polo shirt.
+With all of the benefits about covering up nappies mentioned earlier, they will be more than happy to go to school with their lovely new KayCey® polo shirt.

 It’s not only good for your child, but the school staff will probably appreciate the vests as much as you do.
 From keeping kids clothes on and nappies in place to easy changing, they are sure to be a hit at school.

 We have a high number of customers that use a tube feeding system, biliary drainage tube system, persistent ECG connections or require other tubes or wires to be connected.

 So many of our children have a tube or wire fitted for one reason or another.
 Finding adaptive clothing that considers this is difficult.
 Even if they have a hole for tube access, is it in the right place?
 Is it wide enough?

 KayCey® want their clothes to be suitable for everyone, so all of their designs are available with a tube access variant.
 The tube access is strategically placed so that it doesn’t cover stomas, and will hopefully keep the tube access point on the body covered up to prevent accidental extubation (or accidentally pulling the tube out for those of us that aren’t doctors).

 We know how important this is likely to be for you if you choose to buy, so all of our product pages for KayCey® feature a size guide that shows the exact location of the tube access and close up photos so you can see it in detail.